jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 17: January 27, 2021

+**Today's Progress:** Finished a single lesson (#11) in section on basic algorithm scripting in freeCodeCamp's JavaScript certification.

+**Thoughts:** It took me so long to solve this one, but I'm glad I took the time to really understand it.
+I know that if I just keep at it I'll start to gain some fluency with the different tools and strategies.

 ### Day 16: January 26, 2021

 **Today's Progress:** Finished to lesson #10 in basic algorithm scripting in freeCodeCamp's JavaScript ceritication.